fauxilla/undiscombobulate/README.md

 ## run from cli

-There are a few command line args which are helpful for testing:
+There are a few command line args which are helpful for testing your config:

  * `--once` / `-o` : forces 'run once' mode.
  * `--no-dump` / `-n` : won't write dump files to source directories.